DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 So there was a shock that I experienced in terms of living costs from Lisbon to London.

-Once I decided to move to the Bay area (2023) I knew that the living costs were going to be higher, but in my head “how higher can these be?”.
+Once I decided to move to the Bay Area (2023) I knew that the living costs were going to be higher, but in my head “how higher can these be?”.

 Oh boy.